rbourgeat/llm-rp/README.md

 You can custom global variables at the top of `app/run.py` as you want.

-For increase performance, you can reduce the generated images size for exemple.
+For increase performance, you can reduce the generated images size (height and)

 🖍️ Note: the output images folder is in `app/images/`